Saint Edmund, Downham Market, Norfolk

 So, as well as the good things, we are moved to bring to God all these bad things as well, asking him to bring wholeness and peace.
 We also hope that we might come to some understanding of why these things happen, what they mean in the greater scheme of things, and how to recognise God’s love shining through the world, even in its frailty and imperfection.

-t is all of these concerns - wanting to thank God, wanting to know him better, wanting him to bring wholeness and peace to the world he created and loves - that brings us together in prayer and worship each day.
+It is all of these concerns - wanting to thank God, wanting to know him better, wanting to bring life and world before God in prayer, wanting him to bring wholeness and peace to the world he created and loves - that brings us together in prayer and worship each day.

 Other 'worship' pages of particular interest...